In these trying times, humanity collectively turns to one source of solace amidst the upheaval and grief.

 "Sharks abroad.
 Breakers ahead.
 Benjamins on the war-path.
 Lie doggo.
 Joe."...
 "What's the meaning of it? ...
 And what is 'lying doggo?'"

 — Time, December 1886

 Good question.
-To lie doggo was to stay hidden or to keep secret: to fly under the radar.
+To lie doggo is to stay hidden or to keep secret—to fly under the radar.
 The phrase was popularized by Rudyard Kipling, who used it in several of his stories, leading people to believe that it was actually Anglo-Indian in origin.

 Why doggo?
 We can only speculate.
 Perhaps the phrase was meant to evoke the light sleep of dogs.
-What we do know is that the word itself does go back to dog, and is probably the word dog with the noun suffix -o, meaning "one that is, has the qualities of, or is associated with."
+What we do know is that the word itself does go back to dog, and is likely is simply the word dog with the noun suffix -o, meaning "one that is, has the qualities of, or is associated with."

 "It's a beastly shame, Doggo," confided Capps to the china pup that he had found his best and most discreet confidant.